 - Long hours – 40+ hours per week are often required in sales roles, especially when performance falls short of targets

 - Evening & weekend work – In addition they are usually expected to attend customer/client social engagements, as well as attend conferences, trade fairs and exhibitions involving evening and weekend work

-- Target achievement – Sales manager are required to achieve team sales targets in order to fulfil their jobs properly – this can be stressful when sales are down
+- Target achievement – Sales manager are required to achieve team sales targets in order to fulfil their jobs properly – this is needed to make their OTE (On target earnings)

 - Travel – Travel is sometimes required to meet with clients – depending on company

 - Location – Roles are typically office-based

 Sales managers generally get excellent benefits packages, including:

 - Bonuses or commission – The bulk of sales manager pay is made up of commission or bonuses paid to them in reward for making sales.